mostaphaRoudsari/honeybee-primer/text/components/Generate_EP_Output.md

 * ##### loadType [Default]
 An integer or text value to set the type of load outputs requested (sensible, latent, total).
 The default is set to "0 = Total" but you may want to change this to "1 = Sensible" for zone HVAC sizing, etc.  Choose from the following options: 0 = Total 1 = Sensible 2 = Latent
 * ##### timestep [Optional]
-Specify a timestep by inputing the words 'hourly', 'daily', 'monthly' or 'annual'.
+Specify a timestep by inputing the words 'timestep', 'hourly', 'daily', 'monthly' or 'annual'.
 The default is set to hourly.

 #### Outputs
 * ##### report